 At a minimum you should check your credit report at least once every 12 months.
 There are a lot of reasons to get it, and here are five:

 It’s free.
 Never pass up a freebie, especially when it can affects your financial health and well-being.
 Your credit report plays an important part in your credit transactions and many other financial relationships.
-Get your free credit report.
+Get your annual credit report.

 It’s an important step in rebuilding and maintaining good credit.
 Reviewing your credit report periodically will help you make sure it is in good shape when you are ready to apply for new credit and enable you to monitor your progress if you are recovering from past credit problems.